DevelopersTopHat/react-native-dojo/README.md

 Note: in order for the React Native project commands to be run irrespective of the version of the React Native CLI the keyword **npx** must be run before the command.

+Sometimes the metro server will fail to run with an error in the console.
+This is usually caused by a broken version of NodeJS, and can be permanently fixed by switching to a version that doesn't throw that error :).
+If you aren't in the mood change Node versions this is a temporary fix https://stackoverflow.com/questions/58120990/how-to-resolve-the-error-on-react-native-start

 #### Exercise 2: Make the Expanding Tile Component